 Why did you put Tupperware in your exhibit?

 Why do you ask me about Tupperware?
 Why not about chairs?

 Chairs are something that architects often design.
-Tupperware is not something people connect with
+Tupperware is not something people connect with serious architecture.

 I think it is as serious as anything else.
 Honestly, I am not interested in design at all, whether it is a chair or a table.
 It fits well because of the size and the proportion.
 That’s basically it.